khatab1324/khatab1324/README.md

 ##  About Me

 Hey there!
-I'm **Khatab Fayyad**, a passionate **Software Engineer** who loves building elegant, efficient, and user-friendly web applications.
+I'm **Khattab Fayyad**, a passionate **Software Engineer** who loves building elegant, efficient, and user-friendly web applications.
 I enjoy solving problems, learning new technologies, and transforming ideas into real-world solutions.

  A bit more about me: